jcmunav63/leaderboard_app/README.md

 ## 🔭 Future Features <a name="future-features"></a>
 The Leaderoard app will offer the following features:
-- **Use of an API connection**
+- **Include some tests**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 # 🤝 Contributing <a name="contributing"></a>

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/jcmunav63/awesome-books-es6/issues).
+Feel free to check the [issues page](https://github.com/jcmunav63/leaderboard_app/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>